Best Things to Do in Tokyo

 Things to Do Outside of Tokyo

-Although there are many amazing things to do in Tokyo, Japan has a large selection of adventures to choose from.
+Although there are many amazing things to do and gorgeous hotels in Tokyo, Japan has a large selection of adventures to choose from.
 If you have time to spare, consider a stay in Yokohama for more city views and charming gardens.
 Head to Kamakura for a small city packed with shrines.
 Or explore Kyoto, Japan’s cultural and historical hotspot.